Holographic Interfaces in Symmetric Product Orbifolds: Holographic matching of interfaces with AdS2 branes

 This partition function is manifestly identical to eq.~\eqref{eq:STspectrum} if we choose the normalisation $\mathcal{N}=t$.
 Furthermore, eq.~\eqref{eq:Z_orbifold_closed} directly tells us that $\mathcal{Z}_{C}$ is identical to the $t=\bar t$ restriction of the space time CFT torus partition function.
 Making the appropriate choice of spin structure, the latter has been matched with the thermal $AdS_3$ closed string partition function in \cite{Eberhardt:2020bgq}.
 The rest of this section is devoted to a qualitative description of the holographic duality underlying this equality.

 The equality of partition functions is equivalent to the statement that the spectrum (i.e.~the conformal weights and the eigenvalues of $K_0$ as well as the dimensions of the eigenspaces) of open strings stretching between two $AdS_2$ branes coincides with the spectrum of interface changing operators of our symmetric orbifold interfaces.
-Combining this observation for the open strings with the fact that there is no coupling of closed strings to the brane leads to a natural proposal for the holographic description of the tensionless string dynamics in the presence of an $AdS_2$ brane.
+This observation leads to a natural proposal for the holographic description of the tensionless string dynamics in the presence of an $AdS_2$ brane.
 Let us first sketch this proposal in a rough qualitative manner and then explore its precise quantitative implications.

 In order to simplify the navigation through the rest of this section, we divided it into short paragraphs that provide the interested reader with further details on various aspects of our proposal.
 The paragraphs can be read somewhat independently.